Cotino: The Dream Meets the Desert Reality (2025–2026 Update)

-When Disney announced its Storyliving by Disney concept, the vision was irresistible: a master-planned desert oasis in Rancho Mirage blending luxury living, resort amenities, and Disney service standards.
+When Disney introduced its Storyliving by Disney concept, the vision was irresistible — a master-planned desert oasis in Rancho Mirage blending luxury living, resort amenities, and Disney-level hospitality.

 Cotino 2025: Quick Facts